 - Board Administrator Currently vacant

 - David Attenborough

 - Cheryl Stonebridge

 - Russell Jones

-The County Executive Committee has appointed a number of sub-Committees to manage devolved responsibilities and to help with the governance of the County.
-These are:
+The County Trustee Board can appointed sub-committees to manage devolved responsibilities and to help with the governance of the County.
+Currently these are:

 The Finance sub-Committee has devolved operational responsibility for financial management on behalf of the County Executive Committee and makes recommendations on appropriate financial management controls to the trustees.
 The County Treasurer is the trustee with day-to-day responsibility for financial management, acting on behalf of County Executive Committee.